TUMT2022/LDIMBenchmark/README.md

 > Instead of collecting all the different dataset to benchmark different methods on.
 We wanted to create a Benchmarking Tool which makes it easy to reproduce the results of the different methods locally on your own dataset.

+It provides a close to real-world conditions environment and forces researchers to provide a reproducible method implementation, which is supposed to run automated on any input dataset, thus hindering custom solutions which work well in one specific case.

 ## Usage

 ### Installation